Serving The Community

 at Riverview Farm Park

-One of our oldest community programs brings residents of the James River Convalescent Center and Newport News Master Gardeners together weekly throughout the year.
+One of our oldest community programs brings residents of the James River Nursing and Rehabilitation Center and Newport News Master Gardeners together weekly throughout the year.
 Activities for the residents often include the creation of handmade flower arrangements that are then enjoyed in their rooms during the week.
 Flowers are donated from local businesses and member's gardens for the creation of the arrangements.
 Other fun activities led by Master Gardeners include the enhancement of an outdoor garden space, the creation of bird feeders and other seasonal activities.
 The most popular aspect of the Hort Therapy program is the cultivation of personal relationships that bring joy to everyone involved.

 Master Gardener Land Care Stewards work to increase and improve the condition of yard waste management in their community through the establishment of volunteer programs to bring about sound land care management practices.
 These practices help to lead the community toward a more sustainable landscape system; decrease our unhealthy dependence on diminishing landfill space; greatly improve soil quality without the use of commercial fertilizers; and help to create more beautiful home landscapes.

 Rain Barrel Workshops are designed to educate homeowners in the importance of water conservation and recycling while creating a rain barrel for use in their home landscape and gardens.
 Our workshops, held throughout the year, feature experts from Newport News Waterworks, Newport News Recycling Division, and Newport News Extension Master Gardeners.
-You’ll find these events at the CNU Garden Symposium, the Go Green Expo at Brittingham-Midtown Community Center and at the Mariners’ Museum.

 Water Stewards are Master Gardeners who have received advanced training in water quality, conservation, and management.
 They can design programs to educate the community on water conservation and landscape management practices to protect water resources.
 In Newport News, the buffer zone at Causey’s Mill is a Water Steward project.
 All Master Gardeners can participate in Water Steward projects.